smiteshdas/Songweb/README.md

 **Setup**

-.Download the Folder
+* Download the Folder
-.Recommended to change the Jquery CDN to the latest version in Index.html file .To add music, just make couple of more li tags and specify the Mp3 link and the cover Image link.
+* Recommended to change the Jquery CDN to the latest version in Index.html file
+* To add music, just make couple of more li tags and specify the Mp3 link and the cover Image link.

 ---